pajivoult/Kaggle-30-Days-of-ML/README.md

 Submissions were scored on the root mean squared error (RMSE)

-The code in the repo allowed me to be in the Top 25% (1842nd of 7573)
+The code in the repo allowed me to be in the Top 25% (1842nd of 7573) with a Private Score of 0.71721